jamesplease/fi-calc-guide/src/other/faq.md

 ### How do I factor in taxes?

 FI Calc does not automatically account for taxes.
-For this reason you must include money to pay your taxes in your withdrawal amount.
+For this reason you must include the money to pay your taxes in your withdrawal amount.

-To give a simple example, if you know that you need $40,000 per year to live off of, and you estimate that your tax bill will be $5000 per year, then you should aim to withdraw $45k per year to cover both your expenses and the taxes.
+To give a simple example, if you know that you need $40,000 per year to live off of, and you estimate that your tax bill will be $5000 per year, then you should aim to withdraw $45k per year to cover both your expenses and taxes.

-If you would like to model a scenario where the taxes change over the course of your retirement then you can use
+If you would like to model a scenario where your taxes change over the course of your retirement, you can use
 [Additional Income](/configuration/additional-income/) and
 [Additional Withdrawals](/configuration/additional-withdrawals/) to decrease or increase your tax bill over the course of your retirement.